cortesi/godo/README.md

    objects.

 3. **Clone the file tree**
-   Uses the [clonetree](https://github.com/cortesi/clonetree) crate to clone the repository tree into the sandbox, skipping `.git/` and applying any `--exclude <glob>` patterns.
-On CoW-enabled filesystems (e.g. APFS) this leverages `clonefile(2)` for instant copy-on-write clones.
+   Uses [clonetree](https://github.com/cortesi/clonetree) to copy the working tree, skipping `.git/` and honouring `--exclude <glob>` rules.
+On copy-on-write filesystems this is instantaneous and consumes no additional space.

 4. **Run the command or shell**
    Invokes `$SHELL -c "<COMMAND>"` (or drops into an interactive shell if no